 Australian Voice Dialogue teacher Astra Niedra uses the Disney Pixar movie Inside Out to portray selves as emotions, such as Joy, Anger, and Sadness.

-Niedra writes, “Each of us has a unique balance of selves, depending on cultural and family influences, genetic predisposition, birth order and early life experiences.
+Niedra writes, “Each of us has a unique balance of selves, depending on cultural and family influences, genetic predisposition, birth order, and early life experiences.

 “When we become aware of our inner selves and start to consciously use them in our lives rather than living on autopilot, our life changes.
-We develop the ability to make new and better choices, and as we change and grow, the world around us reflects that change.”
+We develop the ability to make new and better choices and, as we change and grow, the world around us reflects that change.”

-With facilitation, you’ll learn to bring compassionate awareness to times when you feel stopped creatively.
-Often, just identifying these selves can bring greater depth and lucidity to your life and artistic expression.
+With facilitation, you’ll learn to bring compassionate awareness to those times when you feel stopped creatively or in relationships.
+Often, just identifying these Selves can bring greater depth and lucidity to your life and artistic expression.